allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

 ### Question 3

-Based on the class discussions, readings and your preliminary understanding of "intelligence", provide one argument with justification (1-2 sentences) for and one argument against the following statement: "Intelligent machines can be ethical"
+Based on the class discussions, readings and your preliminary understanding of "intelligence", provide one argument with justification (1-2 sentences) for and one argument against the following statement: "Intelligent machines can be ethical".

 ### Question 4